Fetal, Left-Side, and Cycling Sleep Positions: Reading the Body’s Nightly Constitutional Map

 • Reading your sleeping position requires understanding not just which position you occupy, but which positions you cycle through — and in what sequence.

-• Fetal sleeping correlates reliably with kidney Qi deficiency and psychological contraction states; left-side sleeping often reflects hepatic overload the body is unconsciously trying to avoid.
+• Fetal sleeping often correlates with kidney Qi deficiency and psychological contraction states; sustained left-side sleeping can reflect hepatic overload the body is unconsciously trying to avoid.

 • The most accurate diagnostic picture comes from tracking changes in sleeping position over months, not interpreting a single night’s posture in isolation.